TELL IT HOW IT IS!

 Celebrating 40 years of BMX in Holland (and therefore in Europe) in 2018.

 An extra item could also be the fact that BMX will excist for 40 years in 2018 here in Holland.
-This celebration could take place during the 2018 UCI BMX SX event and be co-organized by Papendal, together with the University of BMX ?
-It's just an idea specific details have been sent to the Papendal organisation.
+This celebration could take place during the 2018 UCI BMX SX event and be co-organized by Papendal, together with the University of BMX?
+It's just an idea specific details have be sent to the Papendal organization.
 We'll see what will happen.
 (SFN 1978 - now KNWU 2018 = 40 years).

 University of BMX

 HOT NEWS, ........
 Madison and BMX Freestyle Park added to Tokyo 2020 Olympic Games Programme.
 The Union Cycliste Internationale (UCI) is delighted to announce that the International Olympic Committee (IOC) has agreed to add the Madison and BMX Freestyle Park to the Programme of the Tokyo 2020 Olympic Games.
 The decision was made at today’s meeting of the IOC Executive Board in Lausanne, Switzerland.

 Named after legendary races organised at Madison Square Garden in New York (USA), the Madison is a dynamic, exciting and technically demanding track cycling event, which requires excellent bike handling skills, balance, strategic capability, observation and tactics.
 The Madison will appear on the Olympic Programme with both men’s and women’s races and two new Olympic gold medals to be won on the track.